Dragonfly: Anatomy

 Dragonfly nymphs vary in form with species, and are loosely classed into claspers, sprawlers, hiders, and burrowers.
 The first instar is known as a prolarva, a relatively inactive stage from which it quickly moults into the more active nymphal form.
 The general body plan is similar to that of an adult, but the nymph lacks wings and reproductive organs.
 The lower jaw has a huge, extensible labium, armed with hooks and spines, which is used for catching prey.
 This labium is folded under the body at rest and struck out at great speed by hydraulic pressure created by the abdominal muscles.
-Both damselsfly and dragonfly nymphs ventilate the rectum, but just some damselfly nymphs have a rectal epithelium that is rich in trachea, relying mostly on three feathery external gills as their major source of respiration.
+Both damselfly and dragonfly nymphs ventilate the rectum, but just some damselfly nymphs have a rectal epithelium that is rich in trachea, relying mostly on three feathery external gills as their major source of respiration.
 Only dragonfly nymphs have internal gills, called a branchial chamber, located around the fourth and fifth abdominal segments.
-These internal gills consist originally of six longidudinal folds, each side supported by cross-folds.
+These internal gills consist originally of six longitudinal folds, each side supported by cross-folds.
 But this system has been modified in several families.
 Water is pumped in and out of the abdomen through an opening at the tip.
 The naiads of some clubtails (Gomphidae) that burrow into the sediment, have a snorkel-like tube at the end of the abdomen enabling them to draw in clean water while they are buried in mud.
 Naiads can forcefully expel a jet of water to propel themselves with great rapidity.

 Coloration

-Many adult dragonflies have brilliant iridescent or metallic colours produced by structural colouration, making them conspicuous in flight.
+Many adult dragonflies have brilliant iridescent or metallic colours produced by structural coloration, making them conspicuous in flight.
 Their overall coloration is often a combination of yellow, red, brown, and black pigments, with structural colours.
 Blues are typically created by microstructures in the cuticle that reflect blue light.
 Greens often combine a structural blue with a yellow pigment.
 Freshly emerged adults, known as tenerals, are often pale, and obtain their typical colours after a few days.
 Some have their bodies covered with a pale blue, waxy powderiness called pruinosity; it wears off when scraped during mating, leaving darker areas.

 Some dragonflies, such as the green darner, Anax junius, have a noniridescent blue that is produced structurally by scatter from arrays of tiny spheres in the endoplasmic reticulum of epidermal cells underneath the cuticle.

 The wings of dragonflies are generally clear, apart from the dark veins and pterostigmata.
 In the chasers (Libellulidae), however, many genera have areas of colour on the wings: for example, groundlings (Brachythemis) have brown bands on all four wings, while some scarlets (Crocothemis) and dropwings (Trithemis) have bright orange patches at the wing bases.
 Some aeshnids such as the brown hawker (Aeshna grandis) have translucent, pale yellow wings.

 Dragonfly nymphs are usually a well-camouflaged blend of dull brown, green, and grey.